SpencerLBrown/Portfolio/Binary Math Game/readme.md

 debugging some of the on-board mode's functions as the project grew in size.

-****Technical Details****
+****Technical Details:****

 Should this program be ran, the user will require
 - an Altera DE2-115 FPGA
 - Quartus
 - Eclipse Nios II

+Steps to get it running
-Connect the FPGA to the computer, boot Quartus, and program it with the Media Computer.
+- Connect the FPGA to the computer, boot Quartus, and program it with the Media Computer.

-Create a workspace in Eclipse Nios II, adding the two folders found within this directory.
+- Create a workspace in Eclipse Nios II, adding the two folders found within this directory.

-Select the game to run on the appropriate hardware connection, then press run.
+- Select the game to run on the appropriate hardware connection, then press run.

+Note:
 If switch 17 on the FPGA is high on system start/restart, VGA out display mode is entered.
 Else, on-board display mode is entered.
 In its